Reviewed By Joana Garrido DVM

 Some dog owners ask: “Will hemp oil calm my dog?”
 Yes, but CBD oil is more likely to calm down your dog.
 Several studies suggest that it reduces anxiety or distress in canines.

 What Are the Health Benefits of Hemp Oil for Dogs?

 Is hemp oil good for dogs?
 Yes, hemp oil is good for dogs.
-We have mentioned above that hemp oil for dogs contains a good amount of healthy omega fatty acids.
-These provide a broad range of health benefits for dogs, such as:
+We have mentioned that hemp oil for dogs contains a good amount of healthy omega fatty acids.
+These provide a broad range of health benefits for dogs:

 - Promotes Healthy Coat and Skin